Loop group methods for the non-abelian Hodge correspondence on a 4-punctured sphere: Constructing real holomorphic sections

 \subsection{The limit $(u,v)\to (0,0)$}

+In this section, we highlight the dependency of the solutions $x(t)=x(t,p,u,v)$ provided by Theorem \ref{IFT} on the parameters $p,u,v$ when necessary, and we drop the dependency of all parameters when convenient.

-Since the limit Higgs bundle moduli space is given by the blow up of $\C^2/\Z^2$ at the origin, rather than expecting the solution $x(t,p,u,v)$ to extend continuously to $(u,v)=(0,0)$, the limit should depend on the direction in the blow-up.
+By Proposition \ref{pro:classparahiggs} the Higgs bundle moduli space is given by the blow up of $\C^2/\Z_2$ at the origin.
+Rather than expecting the solution $x(t,p,u,v)$ to extend continuously to $(u,v)=(0,0)$, the limit $(u,v)\to (0,0)$ should therefore depend on the direction in the blow-up.
 We write